Overview of the Global Covenant of mayors for climate and energy

-What is the Compact of Mayors?
+What is the Global Covenant of Mayors?

-The Compact of Mayors provides a framework for communities to track greenhouse gas emissions and set reduction targets, as well as develop a climate action plan to prepare for climate change mitigation and adaptation.
+The Global Covenant of Mayors for Climate and Energy provides a framework for communities to track greenhouse gas emissions and set reduction targets, as well as develop a climate action plan to prepare for climate change mitigation and adaptation.
 It is the world’s largest collaboration of local municipal leaders (including cities, towns, and counties of all sizes) that are tackling climate change head-on by pledging to track and reduce greenhouse gas (GHG) emissions and prepare for the impacts of climate change through mitigation and adaptation.
 Participating jurisdictions have access to a global network of communities from which they can learn, network, and collaborate.
-Further, joining the Compact will provide your community with access to a broad set of toolkits, including access to the ClearPath GHG calculation and reporting tool through 2018.
+Further, joining the Covenant will provide your community with access to a broad set of toolkits, including access to the ClearPath GHG calculation and reporting tool through 2018.
 After 2018 your community has the option of joining ICLEI-Local Governments for Sustainability to continue to have access to this reporting tool.

 Emissions tracking and climate action planning will allow your community to fully understand the impact of your operations on the climate and prepare for and adapt to our changing climate.
-The Compact can be a useful tool of any local leader invested in sustainability and interested in addressing the effects of climate change.
+The Covenant can be a useful tool of any local leader invested in sustainability and interested in addressing the effects of climate change.

 What are the requirements of my participation?